kenan-rhoton/wargame/rules.markdown

 If a Unit the Reactive Player controls can see the Initiative Player's Activated Unit, this Unit may React.
 The following Reactions are possible:

+- Hold: Save your Reaction for the unit's next action.
-- Dodge: Move 2"
+- Dodge: Move 2" in any direction.
-- Shoot: If within range of a Ranged Weapon.
+- Shoot: Attack with your Ranged weapons.
-- Engage: Move into combat if within half a Move, Attack after the unit's action.
+- Engage: Move into Combat if within half a Move, then attack with Melee Weapons.

+Reactions always take place **after** the action it's Reacting to, but they must be declared before the action is resolved.

 ## Unit Takedown and Panic Tests